ollyblink/jwtauthex/README.md

 ## Update ##
 Added some simple AngularJS-backed Page that simulates the same behaviour as postman.
 First field: register new email/password --> will automatically be written into the authenticate field.
 Once registered, click on authenticate --> you will see the token next to the button.
 Click on test and dashboard will be accessed and the data retrieved and displayed on the right of the button

+##issue##
+- somethings wrong with the angular header for register and authenticate --> when i write config { headers:{ then it wont work. only if I omit the "headers" it works... strange